Person0z/Battery-Prolonger/README.md

 # Battery-Prolonger
+## USE AT YOUR OWN RISK, THIS IS NOT CONFIRMED TO WORK ALL THE TIME WITH EVERY DEVICE AS OF NOW!
-A highly experimental magisk module which will extend your battery life by tweaking the kernel, cpu, and gpu settings!
+A highly experimental Magisk module that will extend your battery life by tweaking the kernel, CPU, and GPU settings!